MicrosoftDocs/SupportArticles-docs/support/sql/linux/mssql-conf-setup-fails-with-python-module-error.md

-description: This article helps you resolve the `mssql-conf` setup fails with Python module error. ms.date: 03/04/2022 ms.custom: sap:SQL Server 2019 on Linux ms.technology: ms.reviewer: ms.topic: article
+description: This article helps you resolve the `mssql-conf` setup fails with Python module error. ms.date: 03/04/2022 ms.custom: sap:SQL Server 2019 on Linux
+author: ronking-zhu
+ms.author: v-jayaramanp
+ms.reviewer: rl-msft
 ms.prod: sql
 ---

-# "Module object has no attribute 'run'" error in `mssql-conf` Setup using Python module
+# "Module object has no attribute run" error in mssql-conf Setup using Python module

 This article helps you to resolve an error that occurs when you try to run `mssql-conf` Setup by using the Python module.
 This article also describes the Python requirements for Microsoft SQL Server on Linux, and provides a workaround if you're using an early Python version when you try to configure SQL Server on Linux.

-_Applies to: SQL Server 2019 on Linux
+_Applies to_: SQL Server 2019 on Linux
-_Original KB number:

 ## Symptoms